pqrs-org/pqrs.org/sites/showyedge/content/en/docs/configuration/hide-menu-bar-icon/index.md

 weight: 600
 ---

-You can hide the menu bar icon from Settings.
+This setting allows you to toggle whether or not to display the menu bar icon.

 {{% alert title="Note" color="primary" %}}
 You can access the settings by reopening ShowyEdge when the menu bar icon is hidden.